Every year, Canadian employers fill hundreds of thousands of jobs with foreign workers.

 In some cases, the foreign worker does not require a work permit.
 Work permit-exempt positions may include media, business visitors, athletes, and others who are working in Canada temporarily.

-Most Canadian employers need an LMIA before they can hire a foreign worker.
 You do not need an LMIA if one of the Canadian government’s LMIA exemption codes or work permit exemption codes applies to your situation.
 If you are still not sure, you can contact the International Mobility Workers Unit so long as you are hiring a foreign worker from a visa-exempt country who is not already in Canada.

 Employment and Social Development Canada (ESDC) is the federal department responsible for issuing LMIAs.
 The application process depends on what type of program you are hiring through.
 They are broken into four categories: